SCOTLAND |Wild Highlands Heart, Soul & Spirit

 Day 10 | Applecross>Edinburgh Following breakfast we bid farewell to Eagle Rock and the Applecross Peninsula to drive back to Edinburgh (5 hours), where we will say goodbye for flights home or continuing adventures.
 (B)

 Flexible dates June - September 2021

 NOTE: This itinerary is subject to change to take advantage of the serendipity of the moment when we are in Scotland... to meet someone special, to engage in an activity that might occur unexpectedly, or to accommodate circumstances beyond our control.
 Restaurants or hotels may change in similar category.
 Since many of our activities are weather-dependent, and Scottish weather is notoriously unreliable, we do have alternative actives in place that will be presented in the morning, if the day proves to unsuited to long outdoor plans.

 INCLUDED: All accommodations (double occupancy); full breakfast daily at the hotels, lunch and dinner as listed, local guides; guest speakers; all entrance fees on itinerary; preparation materials; bottled water on the bus, expertise of CCJ trip manager.

 NOT INCLUDED: International air travel from USA to Scotland; alcoholic drinks; meals not on itinerary.
-Excursions not on the itinerary; tips for local guide and driver (optional, yet customary); travel cancellation and evacuation insurance (strongly recommended, info will be sent upon registration).
+Excursions not on the itinerary; tips for local guide and driver (optional, yet customary); travel protection insurance.